After months of planning, protests and false starts, D.C. students and teachers head to classes for first time in nearly a year

 With most students choosing to continue with distance learning, some teachers will be leading in-person classes, while streaming them to students at home at the same time.

-Adam Severs, a first-grade teacher at Hyde-Addison Elementary in Northwest Washington, said he will be in his classroom Tuesday, even though he does not think schools should reopen yet.
+Adam Severs, a first-grade teacher at Hyde-Addison Elementary School in Northwest Washington, said he will be in his classroom Tuesday, even though he does not think schools should reopen yet.
 He said he is in a newly renovated building and thinks his school administrators have properly implemented safety measures, but he fears for his colleagues in older buildings.

 He said parents of some of his students have emailed him, saying that they are praying for his safety and that their children fear he will contract the virus.